-The Nutrition Resource Guide is planned to be printed and distributed starting July 2021.
+The Nutrition Resource Guide was printed and began distribution in July 2021.

-3. Health and Wellness Program
+4. Health and Wellness Program

-Coos Healthier Together continued to work with the Advanced Health Active Living Program, sponsored by Advanced Health, that provides free access to walking groups, swimming pools, exercise classes and weight loss classes for all Coos County residents.
+Community Health Improvement Plan continued to work with the Advanced Health Active Living Program, sponsored by Advanced Health, which provides free access to walking groups, swimming pools, exercise classes, and weight loss classes for all Coos County residents.